kubos/kubos/docs/sdk-docs/index.rst

 -  Vagrant box - The VM that contains the "ready to run" Kubos development environment
--  Kubos CLI - The command-line tool used to create, configure, build, and debug Kubos projects
 -  Kubos source modules - the underlying libraries on which Kubos projects are built